Biomedical Research, M.S.

 Plan Of Study (Thesis option)

-All thesis option students are required to successfully complete the following core curriculum:
+All thesis option students are required to successfully complete the following core curriculum.
+The Thesis option requires a minimum of 32 credit hours.

 Code | Title | Credit Hours |